NejRemeslnici/tailwind-sorter/README.md

 [custom utility classes](https://tailwindcss.com/docs/adding-new-utilities) to your project.

 Above all, it is **surprisingly easy** to create a custom sorting script – the one we use and present here is only ~110 lines.
-So, take this script and config as a **template for you to revise and adopt**.
+So, take this script and config as a **template for you to revise and adapt**.

 ## Installation